Koru

 Its shape "conveys the idea of perpetual movement," while the inner coil "suggests returning to the point of origin".

-Use in design
+Use in traditional design

-The koru is the integral motif of the symbolic and seemingly abstract kowhaiwhai designs traditionally used to decorate wharenui (meeting houses).
+The koru is the integral motif of the symbolic and seemingly abstract kōwhaiwhai designs traditionally used to decorate wharenui (meeting houses).
 There are numerous semi-formal designs, representing different features of the natural world.

+More recent adaptations

-The logo of Air New Zealand, the national carrier, incorporates a koru design—based on the Ngaru (Ngāti Kahungunu) kowhaiwhai pattern—as a symbol of New Zealand flora.
+The logo of Air New Zealand, the national carrier, incorporates a koru design — based on the Ngaru (Ngāti Kahungunu) kōwhaiwhai pattern — as a symbol of New Zealand flora.
 The logo was introduced in 1973 to coincide with the arrival of the airline's first McDonnell Douglas DC-10 wide-body jet.
+Several other nationwide organisations also use a koru in their logos, among them the New Zealand Department of Conservation.

 In 1983, Friedensreich Hundertwasser based his proposed design for a secondary New Zealand flag on the symbol.
 It also formed the basis for a notable series of artworks by Gordon Walters.
 Koru swirls are also reminiscent of the Tomoe symbol in Japan.

+The New Zealand Police use their own adaptions of the koru, the police koru is used in all version of the police logo.
+According to police "the koru is a reference to te ao Māori and a celebration of Aotearoa New Zealand’s unique heritage.
+Its connotations of encapsulation, protection and peace align with our values as an organisation and reiterate New Zealand Police’s commitment to Māori."
+Many parts of the police koru are used to symbiose police values such as the 8° angle which represents the continuous forward momentum police strive for and the flat or 'sharp' bottom, which represents the solid foundations of Police.

-The New Zealand national korfball team is nicknamed The Korus, although the plural for koru is koru.
+The New Zealand national korfball team is nicknamed The Korus.